evelinesurbakti/Optimizing-Retail-Strategy-based-on-the-Pattern-of-Products-in-Groceries-Transactions/README.md

 **Support**

 Using the result above, (ROSES REGENCY TEACUP AND SAUCER, GREEN REGENCY TEACUP AND SAUCER) and PINK REGENCY TEACUP AND SAUCER appear together in 2.2177% of transactions therefore their support is 0.022177.
 In other words, on 10000 transactions there are on average 2.2 transactions with both together.
+The value seems to be small because of the size of data.
+We will see more 'impactful' insight with Ireland data set.

 **Confidence**